Nature: bitter, acrid, warm

 A pillow stuffed with mugwort will produce prophetic dreams.
 When carrying mugwort, you cannot be harmed by poison, wild beasts, or sunstroke.
 In a building, mugwort prevents elves and ‘evil thynges’ from entering.
 Bunches of mugwort are used in Japan by the ainus (who are they?) to exorcise spirits of disease who are thought to hate the odor.
 Mugwort is carried to increase lust and fertility, to prevent backache, and to cure disease and madness.

-Dr. Peter Eschwey: You know how you forget about the waking world when you’re dreaming and you forget about the dreaming world when you’re awake?
-Mugwort provides the bridge of memory between the two worlds.
+Dr. Peter Eschwey: With regard to our tendency to forget about the waking world when we’re dreaming and to forget about the dreaming world when awake, mugwort provides the bridge of memory between the two worlds.